 Makes 6 to 8 - 3 inch pancakes

-Combine the broken wheat, oatmeal, yogurt and salt in a bowl along with 2 cups of water.
+- Combine the broken wheat, oat flour, yogurt and salt in a bowl along with 2 cups of water.
 Cover and allow it to soak and rest for 30 minutes.

 - Stir in the zucchini, green chillies, onions and baking powder into the above wheat mixture until well combined.

 - Heat a 8 inch pan over medium heat and melt 1/2 tablespoon butter or 1/2 tablespoon oil in the pan.
 When the butter is hot but not smoking, lower the heat to medium-low and drop one heaping soup spoon of batter into the pan.